philsinatra/IDM231/instructor_materials/IDM231-03-variables.md

 ---

-## Naming Rules
+## Naming Rules: Variables

 1. Must begin with a letter, dollar sign ($), or an underscore ( \_ )
 1. Can not contain dashes or periods
 1. Can not use _keywords_ or _reserved_ words
-1. Variable are case sensitive
+1. Are case sensitive
-1. Names should describe the info they will represent
+1. Should describe the info they will represent
-1. Use _camelCase_ or _under\_scores_ for multi word variables
+1. Should use _camelCase_ or _under\_scores_ for multi word variables

 ---